victor0989/Quantum-Phenomena-at-Galactic-Boundaries/README.md

 # Quantum Horizons: Modeling Extreme Galactic Phenomena in Computational Physics
 (Black Holes in higher dimensions across quantum holograms with the form of circuits and new quantum hamiltonian channels)

+---

 # Tools used to work with algorithms and circuits in cryogenics conditioins before dark matter or signal detection with quantum research:

-Qiskit-metal from qiskit metal import designs, draw, MetalGUI Scipy
+Example: Qiskit-metal from qiskit metal import designs, draw, MetalGUI

-VHDL
+Scipy,
+VHDL,
-HDL matlab
+HDL matlab,
 Quantum algorithms(yes, is a tool)

 ---